Educational resource about Bluetooth technology and wireless connectivity

 Key Concepts

-data transfer: How Bluetooth enables this application in Connected Devices
+remote control: How Bluetooth enables this application in Connected Devices

-Common challenges: Understanding interference and practical solutions
+Common challenges: Understanding compatibility problems and practical solutions

-How Bluetooth Security Works with speakers
+How Bluetooth Security Works with keyboards

 Bluetooth Versions